1852 United States presidential election: Free Soil Party nomination

 The Free Soil Party was still the strongest third party in 1852.
 However, following the Compromise of 1850, most of the "Barnburners" who supported it in 1848 had returned to the Democratic Party while most of the Conscience Whigs rejoined the Whig Party.
 The second Free Soil National Convention assembled in the Masonic Hall in Pittsburgh, Pennsylvania.
 New Hampshire senator John P. Hale was nominated for president with 192 delegate votes (sixteen votes were cast for a smattering of candidates).
-George Washington Julian of Indiana was nominated for vice president over Samuel Lewis of Ohio and Joshua R. Giddings of Ohio.
+George W. Julian of Indiana was nominated for vice president over Samuel Lewis of Ohio and Joshua R. Giddings of Ohio.

+Independent Whig nomination

+A movement among disaffected Whigs to nominate Daniel Webster began in earnest following the Whig National Convention.
+As Webster made his way from Washington to his farm in Franklin, New Hampshire, many Whigs expressed their continued loyalty to him; some spoke of forming a new "Union" party with Webster as its presidential candidate.
+Webster received letters pressuring him to endorse the new party movement, hoping he'd allow his name to be used by an opposition convention.
+In Boston, the Webster movement was led by those who had opposed Scott's nomination, most notably George Ticknor Curtis, who had served controversially as a federal fugitive slave commissioner.
+These men had grown tired of military chieftains at the top of the Whig ticket and argued that the party had fallen under the control of dangerous foes of the Compromise.
+They lacked political experience and had little to lose.

+When Webster reached Boston, the city held a huge celebration in his honor, which was "by far the most impressive and touching demonstration ever made by that people toward Mr. Webster."
+This outpouring of devotion, while helping to ease the sting of his defeat, alarmed some pro-Scott Whigs who feared it would lead to Webster's nomination by a "National Union Convention."